China’s Risk of a Debt Deflation Loop

 Daniel Blake: So, Laura, thanks for taking the time to talk.

 Laura Wang: Sure.
 It's been great speaking with you, Daniel.

-Thanks for listening.
-If you enjoy the show, please leave us a review on Apple Podcast and share Thoughts on the Market with a friend or colleague today.
+Daniel Blake: And thanks for listening.
+If you enjoy Thoughts on the Market, please leave us a review on Apple Podcasts and share the podcast with a friend or colleague today.